 It’s one thing if all airlines accepted these electronic bag tags, but to buy them specifically for travel on one airline is quite an ask.

-Alaska Airlines will (again) be rolling out electronic bag tags later this year.
-These tags will allow eligible travelers to skip the step of printing luggage tags, and instead load them electronically onto a device.
+Alaska Airlines is (again) rolling out electronic bag tags.
+The first phase of this is starting right now, with 2,500 Mileage Plan members being sent these tags.
+These tags will allow eligible travelers to skip the step of printing luggage tags, instead allowing them to load those tags electronically onto a device.

-This is a cool innovation, no doubt, I just think the cost is going to prevent this from being too popular.
+This is a cool innovation, no doubt, I just think the cost is going to prevent this from being too popular in the long run, once this is extended beyond the trial.

 What do you make of these electronics bag tags?
 Would you pay for one?